IhonaMaria/Augment-IT-for-Shot-Put/README.md

 Also, in our code we manually cut the start and end of the throw by finding the maximum acceleration peak and  assume that the video starts 2 seconds before the peak and ends 0.7 seconds after.
 Therefore, further work needs to be done to develop a code that synchronizes the video and the data automatically.

 # Authors
-Ihona Maria Correa de Cabo: github |
+Ihona Maria Correa de Cabo: github | IhonaMaria

-Noah Pereira:  github |
+Noah Pereira: github | noahp97

-Maria Pérez Rodríguez:  github |
+Maria Pérez Rodríguez: github | MariaPerezRodriguez

-Ieva Seglina:  github |
+Ieva Seglina: github | IevaSeglina